ibm-cloud-docs/ContinuousDelivery/jenkins_publish_test.md

 | `environment`     | The environment is only required for the functional verification tests (fvt) on your test runs.                                 |
 | `buildNumber`     | Optional: Set value to any string to represent the version number.                                                              |
 | `applicationName` | Optional: Set the application name.
 If this value is set, the environment variable `IBM_CLOUD_DEVOPS_APP_NAME` is ignored. |
-{: caption="Table 2.
-Publishing build records parameters and definitions" caption-side="top"}
+{: caption="Publishing build records parameters and definitions" caption-side="top"}

 The following are the commands that are used to view the test results for a specific test.